jd502/b2bctrl-website-v2/replit.md

 ## Overview

 B2BCTRL is a business-card style one-pager website designed to showcase B2B automation services.
-The application is a modern marketing landing page built with Next.js 15, featuring a clean, professional design with integrated imagery throughout the hero section, background elements, proof points grid, and closing visuals.
+The application is a modern marketing landing page built with Next.js 15, featuring a clean, professional design with integrated hero imagery and a focused flow from value proposition to proof to contact.
 The site is optimized for deployment on Replit and focuses on lead generation through Calendly integration and email contact.

 ## Recent Changes